jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - Eat protein/fat 30mins before carbs [55]
 - Stress doesn’t come from hard work.
 Stress primarily comes from not taking action over something that you can have some control over.
 [Jeff Bezos]
 - Not a big surprise - suncream is overused, and, because of this, most people suffer health consequences from lack of sun exposure.
 And that’s ignoring any consequences of the chemicals themselves.
 We’re animals who evolved in the sun; sun is good.
 Getting burnt is bad, though.
 Basal cell carcinma (the common skin cancer) is effectively harmless too.
 [100]
+- Holding someone's hand, even a stranger's, reduces pain.
+Being in a happy relationship decreases wound healing time.
+[129]
+- The shift from warm interior design (e.g. carpets, low ceilings) to modern styles (metal, minimalist) have caused the increase in noise in hospitality establishments.
+And it’s not only a design choice; the discomfort encourages higher sales or faster turnover, and they’re cheaper to outfit and clean.
+[131]
+- Often tiredness is simply having too much CO2 from a lack of fresh air (office, driving, etc).
+Try fresh air before more coffee.
+[135]
+- Offgassinging is bad, and new goods do it a lot, so get old or used.
+It's especially bad for babies - don't paint their room the week before they arrive (or don't paint it at all, they don't care) [135]

 ## Nature